 wget http://download.redis.io/redis-stable.tar.gz tar xvzf redis-stable.tar.gz cd redis-stable sudo make install

 Ensure the installation is successful by running:

-If installation is successful, the console will output:
+If the installation is successful, the console will output:

 \o/ All tests passed without errors!

-Repeat installation for each and every server that will be part of the cluster.
+Repeat installation for each server that will be part of the cluster.

-This guide manually connects each master and slave across three Linodes.
-Consider using tmux for management of multiple terminal windows.
+This guide manually connects each of the masters and replicas across three Linodes.
+Consider using tmux for the management of multiple terminal windows.

-This setup uses three Linodes running two instances of Redis server per Linode.
-You must ensure each host is independent, and then consider using additional nodes if there is a need to maintain uptime requirements.
+This setup uses three Linodes running two instances of Redis server per Linode: one master node and one replica node.
+First, you must ensure that each host is independent.
+You can then consider adding nodes if there is a need to maintain uptime requirements.

 redis.conf.
 Configuration files in this guide are named consistent with the figure above:

 cp redis.conf a_master.conf cp redis.conf c_replica.conf